 Your resume serves as your introduction to an employer.
 It is a personal advertisement for a position.
 The resume can also help create a first impression.
 It can show the employer your qualifications and bridge the gap between your qualifications and the needs for the position.
 The ultimate goal of the resume is to create such an impression that an employer will want to set up an interview.

-Being engaged in your community shows that you are invested in creating the community in which you want to live
+Being engaged in your community shows that you are invested in creating the community in which you wan to live.

 Depends on the job.
 Read job description carefully and research the organization.